mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

   caption: [ Table of feedback circuits ]
 ) <tab:feedbackcircuits>

+== Processed circuits
+In this section, we demonstrate the result of TaMaRa algorithm on the netlist of a simple, but representative circuit. @fig:not2bitpretmr shows the schematic for the `not_2bit` circuit, a 2-bit multiplexer, before TMR.

+#figure(
+    image("../../diagrams/schematics/not_2bit.svg", width: 50%),
+    caption: [ Schematic for the `not_2bit` circuit before TMR ] ) <fig:not2bitpretmr>

+@fig:not2bitposttmr shows the schematic for the `not_2bit` circuit after TMR.

+#figure(
+    image("../../diagrams/schematics/not_2bit_tmr.svg", width: 100%),
+    caption: [ Schematic for the `not_2bit` circuit after TMR ] ) <fig:not2bitposttmr>

+There are several important things to note in this schematic.
+Firstly, and most obviously, not the large increase in area
+#footnote[Or at least, what _would_ become ASIC/FPGA area, as we are operating on a netlist.] -
+TMR is a very high-area technique that more than triples the area utilisation.
+Observe that the `$not` cell has been correctly triplicated, fanned out from the input `a` wire.
+Following that, the pink, green, and purple cells show the unpacking of this 2-bit bus into multiple 1-bit voters, which are then stitched back together again on the right-hand side.
+You will see that part of these signals go directly to the output `o` - which is now the corrected and voted upon output.
+Some signals continue on to a `$reduce_or` cell, which performs a bitwise-OR upon all error signals, and routes this to the output `err` signal.
+Importantly, observe in @fig:not2bitpretmr that in the original circuit, this `err` signal was completely unconnected - TaMaRa has both generated the error signal logic, and connected it up successfully.

 == Formal verification
 === Equivalence checking
 To ensure the reliability of the algorithm, an attempt was made to perform formal equivalence checking on all